 Incompatible units8796 Acquisition of Vocational Skills 2 (part B)

 |2023||UC - Canberra, Bruce||Semester 2||31 July 2023||On-Campus||Dr Michael Davies|

 Links to readings will be available on Canvas.

 Extensions & Late submissions

 All assessment items required to be submitted online must be submitted via the appropriate Canvas drop box.
-Although most file types are accepted, PDF formats are not.

 It is the student's responsibility to upload the correct and corresponding draft or assessment item to the right submission section.
 Assignments must be submitted in a format accessible to the assessor(s), as stated on the relevant canvas site.
 If the unit convener and/or tutor are unable to access a submission, a standard late penalty of 5% of the total marks possible for the task may be applied per day until the assignment is made accessible.

 Late submission of assignments without an approved extension will result in a penalty of 5% reduced marks from the total available, per calendar day late.
 An assignment submitted over 7 days late will not be accepted.
 Approval of extenuating circumstances will be dependent upon the production of supporting documentation and at the discretion of the unit convener.

 In order to pass the unit, students must achieve both an ungraded pass (UP) for assessment Item 1 and 50% or more for assessment Item 2.